Incept5/incept5-supa-starter/README.md

 ### Database Migrations

-Database migrations are handled by Flyway and will run automatically when the Docker containers start up.
-The migrations are located in `/docker/migrations/`.
+Database migrations are handled by Flyway and are now managed by the API container.
+The migrations are located in `/backend/src/main/resources/db/migration/` and will run automatically when the API container starts up.